-The U.S.-China "Phase One" economic and trade agreement in 2020 resolved numerous regulatory impediments for U.S. dairy exports to the Chinese market.
-However, despite tariff exemptions for select products, retaliatory duties still place U.S. exports at a disadvantage when compared to major trade competitors.
-NMPF and USDEC urges USTR to remove its Section 301 tariffs on Chinese products and ensure that China in turn lifts its retaliatory tariffs on U.S. dairy exports.
+Additionally, despite tariff exemptions for select products, retaliatory duties still place U.S. exports at a disadvantage when compared to major trade competitors.
+NMPF and USDEC urge USTR to remove its Section 301 tariffs on Chinese products and ensure that China in turn lifts its retaliatory tariffs on U.S. dairy exports.